techidaily/site-iphone-location/source/_posts/quick-steps-to-change-weather-location-on-apple-iphone-xs-drfone-by-drfone-virtual-ios.md

 ![severe weather alert](https://images.wondershare.com/drfone/article/2024/02/ipad-how-to-change-weather-location-2.JPG)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/SgRVYjqB70s?si=My_2cDvJVdincQRu" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 If an extreme weather disturbance is detected in your area, the Weather app will send you an alert straight away.
 It can be a weather advisory issued by the state meteorological bureau or a flash report from a credible source.
 That’s why you should ensure the location settings on your Apple iPhone XS are well-calibrated.
 If not, take a moment to reconfigure it.
 There are lots of tutorials out there on how to change weather location on Apple iPhone XS.
 One of them can certainly assist you.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/_dOmuXhsV6Y?si=aT6vgPbDx4ajjvdr" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### Maps